azn-arabin/backend-graphql/README.md

 npm test
 ```

-The tests cover authentication and a GraphQL integration smoke test for the `node` query.
+This runs the automated checks for authentication and the `node` query.

 ## Project Structure